biomchen/redistricting-sentiment/README.md

 ## 2.2 Methods
 I used Python programming language to develop a package `redistrict` to quantify the parents' comments as sentiment score and to visualize the sentiments in interactive maps.
 Each of class has specific methods for analyzing data, saving outputs, and/or visualizing the results.
 Three classes are compiled together as a module named 'redistrict'.
 See below for details of the functionality of each class as well as methods within it.

+## The second plot using data of elementary schools with all options
+The data and approaches used here were outdated.
+This is just for the exhibit purpose.

+During the fellowship, I will use `nltk.sentiment.vader` to calculate the sentiment score of each comments and cluster schools using `K-means` with the sentiment score.
+I will add the information of the local business to address the crowdedness of those local communities.
+To show the project here, I just adopt the outdated methods and data.

+For the inital whole project, I will refer you to the notebook `senti_notebook.ipynb` as well as the module I developed `redistrict`.
+#### Import the module `redistrict`

 ### 2.2.1 'redistrict' Package
 This package includes three newly developed classes `SentimentAnalysis`, `Shape2Json`, `MapVisualization`.
 Below is brief description of each class.